Lizdo/Project-YouAreTheVillian/Readme.md

 You play as a dungeon boss, prepare yourself for the challenge of the 25 adventurers!

-This is my first test entry for LD25… However it seems not possible to finish before the 2 day deadline… Too much distractions during the whole course.
+This is my first test entry for LD25… However it seems not possible to finish before the 2 day deadline now, too much distractions during the whole course.
 Will try to wrap up all the remaining features in the next week.

 ###Current Features: